phyloref/phyloref.github.io/_posts/blog/2017-12-19-Phenoscape-hackathon.md

 Why is ther a need to match the two taxonomies, namely, VTO and OTT?
 Phenoscape contains trait (phenotypic) data, anchored to taxonomic names and  comparative analyses require phylogenetic trees.

 Throughout the four-day workshp, a recurring theme is reconciling taxonomies.

+[Matt Yoder](http://wwx.inhs.illinois.edu/directory/show/mjyoder) (Illinois Natural History Survey) demonstrated the nomenclature model of [Taxonworks](http://taxonworks.org/), which is an all-in-one biodiversity/taxonomic data management system.
+I was particularly impressed with the elegant and user-friendly sandbox interface.
+Further details about the nomenclature ontology in Taxonworks can be found in the [slides](https://github.com/SpeciesFileGroup/nomen/blob/master/docs/presentations/Ballroom_A_Tuesday_1445_Yoder_TDWG17.pptx) of a talk given by Matt at [TDWG 2017](https://tdwg.github.io/conferences/2017/)